hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ### Enter PyKX

-[PyKX]() is a library tailored towards Python users that aims to bring them closer to the KDB+/Q environment by enabling the use of Q from a Python environment and vice-versa.
+[PyKX](https://code.kx.com/pykx/2.2/index.html) is a library tailored towards Python users that aims to bring them closer to the KDB+/Q environment by enabling the use of Q from a Python environment and vice-versa.
 It also provides conversion between Python and Q types, making migrations from Python to Q as seamless as possible.
-We dedicated two fantastic articles that went into a lot more detail about this migration process [here]() and [here]().
+We dedicated two fantastic articles that went into a lot more detail about this migration process [here](https://www.habla.dev/blog/2023/07/31/all-roads-lead-to-pykx.html) and [here](https://www.habla.dev/blog/2023/09/15/all-roads-lead-to-kdb-the-technical-counterpart).
 More specifically, we laid down a simple path that users should follow if they wished to perform a similar kind of migration.

 However, that's not the topic of today's blog post.
-As we have already established, PyKX is the perfect gateway into Open Source development for those with knowledge of both Python and Q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this fantastic library.
+As we have already established, PyKX is the perfect gateway into open source development for those with knowledge of both Python and Q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this fantastic library.

-Since we had some previous knowledge on [pandas](), we decided to tackle the pandas API that the PyKX team had been working on for a while.
-From our previous efforts with this API, we located a few functions that were in need of an implementation, so once we had our goals set we got down to business!
+Since we had some previous knowledge on [pandas](https://pandas.pydata.org/), we decided to tackle the pandas API that the PyKX team had been working on for a while.
+This module allows for the use of pandas-like syntax in an effort to make migrating code from pandas to PyKX as streamlined as possible.
+With this syntax, we would ideally be able to use PyKX as a drop-in replacement for pandas without too many headaches.
+However, from our previous efforts with this API, we located a few functions that were in need of an implementation so, since this is an open source project, we decided to implement them ourselves!

 ### Setting up the development environment

-The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx]() into your own repository where you have permissions to create branches and do some actual work.
+The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx](https://github.com/KxSystems/pykx) into your own repository where you have permissions to create branches and do some actual work.

-If you land on their [GitHub repository]() like we did, chances are you will take a look at their README.
-This is a really nice introduction to what PyKX is and their goals with the library, but for this section we will focus on the [`Building from Source`](https://github.com/github/pages-gem/issues/752) section.Here, you should follow their instructions carefully.
-In our case, we decided to install on Linux, since it is our platform of choice for these kind of projects, but Windows and OS X are viable options as well!
+If you land on their [GitHub repository](https://github.com/KxSystems/pykx) like we did, chances are you will take a look at their README.
+This is a really nice introduction to what PyKX is and their goals with the library, but for this section we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source) section.
+Here, you should follow their instructions carefully.
+In our case, we decided to install on Linux, since it is our platform of choice for these kinds of projects, but Windows and OS X are viable options as well!

 Be sure to take a look at their `DEVELOPING.md` file for some development guidelines.
 This file contains the team's code styling preferences, so be sure to stick to them.